A family moved into a new neighborhood.

 Yes.
 Make a list of your self-judgments.

-What I have found in my life, my experience as a mentor and coach, as well as in my research with moms worldwide, is that we judge ourselves with the same standard as we judge others, so as we judge other moms, we are inevitable judging ourselves.
+What I have found in my life, my experience as a mentor and coach, as well as in my research with moms worldwide, is that we judge ourselves with the same standard as we judge others, so as we judge other moms, we are inevitably judging ourselves.
 This discovery took that Bible verse to a different level of understanding for me.

 Compare the two lists.